tpotla-hub/tpotla-hub/README.md

 ## About Me

-- 🎓 B.S. in Computer Science — Arizona State University
+- 🎓 B.S. in Computer Science - Arizona State University
-- 💼 Actively seeking entry-level full stack and backend developer roles
+- 💼 Actively seeking entry - level full stack and backend developer roles
-- 🌎 Based in Phoenix, AZ — open to remote, hybrid, on-site, and relocation
+- 🌎 Based in Phoenix, AZ - open to remote, hybrid, on-site, and relocation
 - 🛠️ I enjoy building reliable, clean, and maintainable software
 - 🚀 Quick learner, collaborative team player, and eager to contribute from day one